 Percentage for this week:

 The Watering % Adjust makes it easy to adjust your irrigation schedule based on the weather.
 If your irrigation controller (sprinkler timer) is equipped with a "water budget,” "%," or “seasonal adjust" feature, enter the percentage above to adjust your watering schedule.
-Use in conjunction with the Landscape Watering Calculator.

 The Watering % Adjust is a percentage of the maximum amount of water you would apply on your landscape in July or August, when temperatures are high, rainfall is scarce and days are long.
 The Watering % Adjust is updated weekly using data collected from a local weather station.